GTNewHorizons/MalisisCore/README.md

   3. Click File > Import Module and select the **build.gradle** file for MalisisCore.

 ## Running
-__Note:__ The following is aimed to help you setup run configurations for Eclipse and IntelliJ, if you do not want to be able to run MalisisCore  directly from your IDE then you can skip this.
+__Note:__ The following is aimed to help you set up run configurations for Eclipse and IntelliJ, if you do not want to be able to run MalisisCore  directly from your IDE then you can skip this.

 __For [Eclipse]__
   1. Go to **Run > Run Configurations**.